pokeclicker/pokeclicker-wiki/data/Berries/Grepa.md

 | [[File:Aguav.png\|32px]] [[Berries/Aguav]]    | `N/A`         | `N/A`                                 | `N/A`                                 |

 #### Mutations
-Hondew Berries can mutate into the following Berries.
+Grepa Berries can mutate into the following Berries.

 | Used In                                       | Other Requirements |
 | :---:                                         | :---: |